Adani Power opposes journalist Paranjoy Guha Thakurta’s plea to transfer defamation case from Mundra

 “...The defamatory article is available to be read everywhere in India and also outside India and globally, the same has also tarnished the image of the Hon’ble Prime Minister’s Office and India as a whole,” the affidavit added.

 In 2018, the Principal Senior Civil Judge of Bhuj turned down the injunction request in the civil defamation suit.
-In May 2019, the Adani Group withdrew the case against The Wire and all other parties, however the case against Thakurta remained.
+In May 2019, the Adani Group withdrew the case against The Wire and all other parties, but the case against Thakurta remained.

 In January, the Mundra court had charged Thakurta under Section 500 of the Indian Penal Code, which deals with defamation, and directed the Nizamuddin police station in Delhi to produce the journalist before it.
 The Mundra court had also issued a non-bailable warrant against Thakurta, observing that he had failed to be present in the court, despite being asked to do so several times, the last instance being in January 2020.